-Residents who live in the immediate vicinity of the main campus, parents, camp employees, volunteers, and community partners are also invited to register for BroncoAlert here https://getrave.com/login/boisestate, regardless of if they are affiliated with Boise State, so they can also receive information about crimes and other emergencies requiring an alert.
-If you have questions, please contact Rob Littrell in Emergency Management by phone at (208) 426-3638 or by email at eoc@boisestate.edu.
+Residents who live in the immediate vicinity of the main campus are also invited to register for BroncoAlert, regardless of if they are affiliated with Boise State, so they can also receive information about crimes and other emergencies requiring an alert.
+If you have questions, please contact Ben Wells in Emergency Management by phone at (208) 426-3638 or by email at eoc@boisestate.edu.